 If ad blocking is enabled for your account, it is available for all your traffic globally.

 You can add a total of 1000 domains or subdomains to each list.

 Yes.
 Open the site properties anywhere in your Campaign Manager 360 account, such as in your campaign or advertiser.
 Then uncheck the Allow ad blocking checkbox under "Verification settings."
 This will disable ad blocking on the account for all campaigns and advertisers in your account.

 Do this if your publisher prohibits ad blocking, or if you don't want to use ad blocking on a particular account.

 Ad blocking is not supported for: click trackers, tracking ads, or impressions served to mobile in-app environments.

 In general, the mobile in-app environment doesn't have any referrer URLs.
 So most of the Verification monitoring or blocking doesn't apply to mobile in-app.
 Mobile web is supported the same as desktop web.

-Regardless of the ad blocking beta, as of today Display & Video 360 users who use Campaign Manager can block pre-paid with blacklists and classifiers.
+Regardless of the ad blocking beta, as of today Display & Video 360 users who use Campaign Manager 360 can block pre-bid with flagged domain lists and content classifiers.